When do classes run?

 What are the costs involved?

-Your first class is completely free, so you can get a taste of taekwondo before deciding if it is something you would like to continue with.
+Your first group class is completely free, so you can get a taste of taekwondo before deciding if it is something you would like to continue with.

 Students can then decide whether to attend on a casual basis, or work their way up the belts by learning the syllabus and taking gradings.

 All students must be registered as members with the UKITF, our taekwondo organisation.
 Membership covers your martial arts insurance and allows you to grade if you wish to, and costs £30 for the year.

 Special offer for new students: